cybertec-postgresql/ora_migrator/README.md

   You need permissions to create schemas in the PostgreSQL database to use this function.

+  The return value is the number of captured errors that have been turned into warnings.

 - Function `oracle_migrate_prepare`:

   Performs the first step of `oracle_migrate`.